czdtech/fb-jf/src/content/games/guess-the-kitty.fr.md

 - Q : Le jeu propose‑t‑il un mode entraînement ?

-- Q: How can I improve accuracy on similar breeds?

-### Foire aux questions (FAQ)
   R : Certains hôtes offrent des manches casual/pratique sans limite de temps.

-A: Some hosts include casual/practice rounds without timers.

-- Q: Does the game include a practice mode?

-A: Only when you’ve narrowed to two choices; otherwise they waste points.

-- Q: Are hints worth using in the game?

-A: Some hosts include casual/practice rounds without timers.

-- Q: Does the game include a practice mode?

-A: Only when you’ve narrowed to two choices; otherwise they waste points.